lucidarch/docs/content/jobs/_index.md

 **not recommended when the job requires two or more parameters** because of the extra effort required to figure out the parameters when reading run statements.

-Take for the example the case of a job with more parameters:
+Take for example the case of a job with more parameters:

 ```php
 $this->run(new UpdateProductDetailsJob($id, $title, $description, $price))